wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/additions.md

 [TTW NPC Overhaul](https://www.nexusmods.com/newvegas/mods/79809) - A lore friendly and restrained visual overhaul of NPCs from both wastelands.
 - This will require manual patching if other mods altering NPCs are being used.
-- Shabby has been kind enough to create a [patch for those using EDGE or STARS](https://www.nexusmods.com/newvegas/mods/83929 )
+- Shabby has been kind enough to create a [patches for EDGE and STARS](https://www.nexusmods.com/newvegas/mods/83929 )

-[T4](https://www.nexusmods.com/newvegas/mods/66903) - A female Body replacer
+[T4](https://www.nexusmods.com/newvegas/mods/66903) - A female body replacer.
 - Also requires [T4 Modest](https://www.nexusmods.com/newvegas/mods/69642) to prevent incompatibility and clipping with mods that edit armors.

 [Improved Vanilla Male Body (IVMB)](https://www.nexusmods.com/newvegas/mods/70160) - A male body replacer.

 [CKR - Character Kit Remake](https://www.nexusmods.com/newvegas/mods/82145) - Replaces all humanoid character assets.
-- Note that this mod becomes progressively more performance demanding as you have more mods that add NPCs.
+- This mod becomes substantially more performance demanding if used alongside many mods that add additional NPCs.
 - Use the optional CKR - IVMB - T4 patch provided on the main mod page.
 - Avoid the uncompressed face patch, as it will have a substantial performance impact.